pmunts/arm-mcu/arduino/README.md

 and `BOARDNAME`.
 Both of these can and should be initialized by environment variables before invoking `gmake`.

+For the RP2040 and RP2350 board families, the Arduino FQBN (Fully Qualified Board Name) shall be defined as:

+    ARDUINOFQBN := rp2040:rp2040:$(BOARDNAME)

-For the STM32 board families, the Arduino FQBN (Fully Qualified Board Name) passed to `arduino-cli` will be defined as:
+For the various STM32 board families, the Arduino FQBN passed to `arduino-cli` shall be defined as:

     ARDUINOFQBN := STMicroelectronics:stm32:$(BOARDFAMILY):pnum=$(BOARDNAME),upload_method=swdMethod

-For the RP2040 and RP2350 board families, the Arduino FQBN will be defined as:

-    ARDUINOFQBN := rp2040:rp2040:$(BOARDNAME)

 The following shell pseudocode illustrates how to build an **Arduino Framework for ARM MCU Platforms** project with `gmake` (most operating